-- Irrespective of monetary value, an emergency procurement process will only apply in serious, unexpected and potentially dangerous circumstances which require immediate rectification: - In the event of a threat or interruption in the Department's ability to execute its mandate. - In the event of an immediate threat to the environment or human safety. - □ The standard procurement processes will be bypassed.
-The Department may dispense with the invitation of bids and may obtain the requirement by means of quotations by preferably making use of the list of prospective providers or otherwise in any manner to the best interest of the State. - □ The appropriate course of action for emergency shall be justifiable under the circumstances. - □ The nature of the emergency and the details of the justifiable procurement process followed will be recorded and reported.
+POLICY ☐ Irrespective of monetary value, an emergency procurement process will only apply in serious, unexpected and potentially dangerous circumstances which require immediate rectification: ■ In the event of a threat or interruption in the Department's ability to execute its mandate. ■ In the event of an immediate threat to the environment or human safety. ☐ The standard procurement processes will be bypassed.
+The Department may dispense with the invitation of bids and may obtain the requirement by means of quotations by preferably making use of the list of prospective providers or otherwise in any manner to the best interest of the State. ☐ The appropriate course of action for emergency shall be justifiable under the circumstances. ☐ The nature of the emergency and the details of the justifiable procurement process followed will be recorded and reported.

-- In general the normal policy and procedures apply to the appointment of consultants. - The Accounting Officer must, in terms of the PFMA regulations, comply with the National Treasury's instructions issued in respect of the appointment of consultants. - The Office of the Premier commits to implement all practice notes issued by the National and Provincial Treasuries that serve as the basis for updating regulations with regards to the appointment of consultants.
+- ☐ In general the normal policy and procedures apply to the appointment of consultants. - ☐ The Accounting Officer must, in terms of the PFMA regulations, comply with the National Treasury's instructions issued in respect of the appointment of consultants.